tsb0601/MultiMon/README.md

 ```

 #### Step 2: Categorizing systematic failure
+After scraping the corpus data, replace the failure instances with the scraped failure instances and prompts LLM (GPT-4 or Claude)
 ```
 I will provide a series of data for you to remember.
 Subsequently, I will ask you some questions to test your performance!
 Here are some pairs of prompts for you to memorize.
 [Copy paste the failure instances scraped in csv file from previous step]